swiatowiec/breast-cancer-classification/README.md

 This repository enables to predict whether the cancer is benign or mailgnant.

+This project was created in cooperation with PredictForce.
+Non-commercial usage of this code was allowed.
+The publication of this code is without prejudice to any NDA clause.

 ## Data

 The dataset is provided by Breat Cancer Wisconsin (Diagnostic) Data Set and is available here: https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29